Samsung leader Jay Y. Lee given five-year jail sentence for bribery

 But over the years, it has also come to epitomize the cosy ties between politicians and powerful family-controlled business groups - or chaebols - which have been implicated in a series of corruption scandals.

-South Koreans, who once applauded the chaebols for catapulting the country into a global economic power, now criticize them for holding back the economy and squeezing smaller businesses.
+South Koreans, who once applauded the chaebols for catapulting the country into a global economic power, now criticise them for holding back the economy and squeezing smaller businesses.

 South Korea's new president, Moon Jae-in, who replaced the Park after a May 9 election, has pledged to rein in the chaebols, empower minority shareholders and end the practice of pardoning corporate tycoons convicted of white-collar crime.(US$1 = 1,127.5300 won)